-MoneyGram provides a quick and flexible network for money transfer, but is expensive and has low-value limits.
+MoneyGram provides a quick and flexible service for basic transfers and cash pickup.
+However, it is expensive and has low transfer limits.

 |Transfer speed:||1-3 days|